 3. Gold traces visible on hard rock!

 Excavated hard rock are being stockpiled for processing.
-The hard rock has gotten us excited as we came across many with traces of gold on their surfaces.
+The rocks got us excited as we came across many with traces of gold on their surfaces.

-But there's much work ahead to crush hard rock and then chemically treat it in order to retrieve the gold.
+But there's much work ahead to crush the rocks and then chemically treat them in order to retrieve the gold.

 left behind by previous operator: Anchor Resources has been processing tailings into "semi-processed gold concentrated ore" which has a black tarry appearance.
 4. Gold in tailings